 - Flaxseeds can be purchased whole, pre-ground, or as an oil.
 The whole seeds, stored in the freezer and ground weekly, or as-needed, is my favorite way to incorporate flax into my everyday routine.

 - Flaxseeds are rich in alpha linolenic acid (ALA).
 This is an omega-3 fat that is a precursor to the form of omega-3 found in fish oils called eicosapentaenoic acid or EPA.

 - Flaxseed oil provides a higher concentration of the ALA than the seeds.

 - The seeds provide a host of other nutrients that are lost in the oil, including manganese, magnesium, and especially fiber!

 - bone protection and health

-- cancer prevention – particularly breast cancer
+- support for cancer prevention – particularly estrogen dominant cancer

 - reduction in formation of blood clots leading to heart disease